- No rib resection

 The pectoral bone surgeons must cut before it approaches the bases of the sternum to unite partial holes and fused areas.

-They need to ensure that no heart compression has occurred before the actual stitching.
+The medical team must monitor the newborn’s cardiac condition throughout the process.
+They need to ensure that no heart compression occurs before the stitching.

 All these methods were left behind when the Ravitch and the Nuss procedure started to show the results.

 The open repair Ravitch method and the minimally invasive repair with a metal bar known as the Nuss operation are the two most common procedures to fix pectus excavatum.

 Ravich made a substantial contribution to the surgical treatment of this malformation.

 With the Ravitch procedure, the sternum is osteotomized, the ribs and rib cartilage resected, and the sternum is elevated and stabilized in the proper position.